-To be considered active, an official must have officiated a minimum of one event within the past 24 months.
+An official who has officiated a minimum of one event within the past 24 months.

-A term used in synchronized skating to describe technical content that increases the difficulty of an element.
-Additional features such as step sequences, free skating moves, free skating elements and point of intersection are divided into groups according to their difficulty which are updated yearly and published in Skate Canada and ISU communications.
+Refers to technical content in synchronized skating that increases the difficulty of an element, such as step sequences, free skating moves, free skating elements and points of intersection.

 Defines with which Section a Club or Skating School, a Registrant or a Coach has an association.